fullvalue-ai/quant-pie-mql5/README.md

 - The EA will open a **Buy** trade once:
   - It is within the allowed trading session.
   - No risk limits are violated.
-- The **PositionManager** will automatically manage BreakEven and Trailing Stop.
+- The **PositionComponent** will automatically manage BreakEven and Trailing Stop.

 ---